philkasumbi/learn-python/README.md

 Calculate their average grade

-Print a clean summary using a special method
+Print a clean summary using a special method--(student record mini app file)

 did some exercise task on OOP, i.e simulation of bank operations, inheritance task

-I did webscrapping for the first time, this shows scrapping the books.scrape.com website where you get to scrape the title,price,availability and rating of the book and then i stored the result in a csv file
+I did webscrapping for the first time, this shows scrapping the books.scrape.com website where you get to scrape the title,price,availability and rating of the book and then i stored the result in a csv file -(scrapping2 file)

+Turns out, there are 50 pages of books on that site... and I wasn’t going to copy-paste my code 50 times 😅.
+So, I learned about pagination and how to make my scraper automatically go through all the pages.-(pagination scrapping file)